anupamasharan/o-demethylase_metagenome_search/README.md

 #### 2.1: Download metagenomic data

-This is demonstrated using biomartr package in R. This package interfaces with the NCBI portal through R. One shortcoming of this package is that it downloads whole datasets with no way of selecting specific metegenomic datasets and/or files within those datasets.
-The metegenome_dataset_download.r script provided here also includes other packages to overcome these shortcomings and allow the user to be specific with dataset selection.
-This script can be easily modified to get any metagenome dataset of interest on NCBI.
+This is demonstrated using <a href = "https://docs.ropensci.org/biomartr/"> biomartr </a> package in R. This package interfaces with the NCBI portal through R. One shortcoming of this package is that it downloads whole datasets with no way of selecting specific metegenomic datasets and/or files within those datasets.
+The metegenome_dataset_download R markdown file provided here also includes other packages to overcome these shortcomings and allow the user to be specific with dataset selection.
+This file can be easily modified to get any metagenome dataset of interest on NCBI and converted into an executable script.

 ###### Note: Usually very big datasets can be more efficiently downloaded using online NCBI FTP site or the JGI-IMG download portal.
 The R script included in this tutorial is to enable easy interfacing with the other steps, implemented in R.